Wedding Ceremony Lighting Is Everything

 When planning your ceremony, try to plan about 1 ½ to 2 hours before the sun sets.
 This will give you time for both your ceremony & husband-and-wife portraits during the golden hour.
 These will hands down be your favorite photos because the lighting is surreal!

 The shade will be your photographer’s best friend.
 Unless it is golden hour, it is vital to have shade.
 This will mean you & your significant other will be in the same beautiful light throughout the ceremony.
 You want this if you can get it because it will give you gorgeous skin-tones.
 Moreover, it will prevent any distracting light from hitting you or making you squint.
 Trust me, and this is vital to an earlier ceremony time.
+That’s one of my absolute top tips for your wedding ceremony lighting.

 As a bonus, the best kind of shade is called open shade.
 Look for a shaded area where you can still see the sky above you.
 This is hands down the prettiest type of shade.
 If you’re not quite sure what I mean, reach out & I can let you know if your ceremony location achieves this!
 Open shade is a very flattering type of wedding ceremony lighting that makes for soft & beautiful photos.